Svegiary/Google-Maps-Location-and-Permissions-Flutter/README.md

 - If the user grants the permission :
   - It zooms in the user's location
 - If they decline access
   - It zooms in a default location
+- When they press a floatingActionButton , it points the camera in their location
 ### Use your own Google Maps API Key inside the ***pubspec.yaml*** file !
 #### Only tested on Android (Emulator & Real Device)